autotask-mcp

 Command Line

-# Start the MCP server
+# Start the MCP server (stdio transport, for piping to an MCP client)

-# Start with custom configuration
+# Start with HTTP transport

 MCP Client Configuration